 But as we passed backyard orchards lush with ripe pomegranates, a horseman galloped toward us shouting, “hi-yah!”

-Kayla stayed with me as we hiked the two miles to our campground, and together we got our first look at Havasu Falls.
+Kayla stayed with me as we hiked the two miles from Supai Village to our campground, and together we got our first look at the legendary green waters of the Havasu Falls.

-The waterfall was even more beautiful than anything we could imagine.
-It was tempting to jump right in, but we wanted to set up our tents first.
+The first waterfall we saw, Navajo Falls, was even more beautiful than anything we could imagine, it more than rivaled the stunning Maui waterfalls.
+We were tempted to jump right in but wanted to set up our tents first.
 Plus, I was eager to be reunited with the duffel bags that had been carried in by mule.

-There were many available campsites, both next to the creek and not.
+There were many available campsites at Havasupai Campground, both next to the creek and not.
 We chose one sheltered by scrub and red-rock wall, where a prior tenant had strung a clothesline.
 And I was delighted to discover remarkably clean composting restrooms surrounded by a grove of moonflowers that perfumed the night.

 Kayla was in charge of packing the food for this trip, so meals were healthy if Spartan.
 Luckily, a couple of enterprising locals were making a killing thanks to the laws of supply and demand. $5 for fry bread, $10 for Supai taco?
 Sure, why not.

-The next day we tackled the extreme skills portion of the trip.
+The next morning we tackled the extreme skills portion of the trip on a day hike to Beaver Falls.
 Fifteen minutes beyond the campground, sits Mooney Falls, with a 195 plunge that tops Niagara Falls.